 There are two things worthy of noting in the three previous pictures.
 First is the green stuff around the window.
 This has an important purpose.
 It can be green, pink, red.
 It doesn’t matter.
 This material both waterproofs the opening.
 And it prevents the concrete from cracking.
 The second is the black stuff around the window looking from the front in.
-This black cover “window wrap”.
+This black cover is called “window wrap”.
 It seals the rough opening.
 Caulking is applied to it and the fin or flange is pressed into the caulking.
 The process makes the window waterproof before stucco is applied over the opening.
 This is super important as cracking stucco is a leading cause for window leaks.
 All good window companies should use this practice.

-Non-insulated windows have on pane of glass.
+Non-insulated windows have one pane of glass.
 Insulated windows have two.
 The two panes are separated by a space.
 The space disrupts the heat flow into the building.
 Argon argon can be added in the space, between the panes, to enhance the insulating performance.

 Low-e window treatment vs tint

 You can go with a big or small company.
-Medium and large contractors tend to use sub-contractors for their instillations.
+Medium and large contractors tend to use sub-contractors for their installations.
 In doing so they keep their costs down.
 Family owned and operated companies tend to be more hands on and reliable.
 Owners involved with their work don’t like to feel the pain problems cause.
-You can have the best windows I the world, but if they are poorly installed, you’ll have lots of problems.
+You can have the best windows in the world, but poorly installed window have lots of problems.

 Your contractor will make an initial measurement for the estimate.
 A ball park measurement will suffice for generating a price.
 Once you sign the contract he will come back and make a very detailed measurement.
 When the contractor places his order, he owns the windows.
 He can not send them back if they don’t fit right.
-So a good contractor will pay a lot more attention this time.
+So a good contractor will pay a lot more attention on the second measurement.

 Window Permit, engineering, manufacturing and instillation.

-With the final measurements in hand your new windows will be ordered.
+We order new windows with the final measurements in hand.
 Most windows are custom size.
 Your order goes in the queue.
 Depending on the industry work load, it could take four to eight weeks for the windows to be delivered.
-While the windows are being made the permit documents will be submitted to the building department.
+Permit documents will be submitted to the building department while the windows are being made.
 Engineering plans are sometimes required for the permit.
 Waiting for plans may hold up the process a week or two.
-From the time you sign your contract, until the time of instillation could be three or four months on average.
+From the time you sign your contract, until the time of instillation could be two or three months on average.
 Plan ahead.